mever-team/FairBench/docs/bench.md

 the library's ability to accommodate various kinds of data without changing anything, we assess computer vision systems.

-Before starting, install FairBench with any needed extra dependencies (extras).
+Before starting, install FairBench with extras, that is, additional libraries that allow out-of-the-box experimentation of bias mitigation methods with known models.
-These install libraries required by models of the corresponding data types.
-Tabular data benchmarks do not need any extras.
 To install with all extras run:

 ```shell
 pip install --upgrade fairbench[graph,llm,vision]
 ```

-!!! warning
-    Benchmarks using extras may download a lot of data (partially due to the size of libraries like *torch*) and need sufficient resources to run.
-These constraints are standard for the respective domains and are needed to run experiments whose outcomes FairBench analyses.

 ## 1. Setup experiments

-There is little distinction between running different algorithms or different data with the workflow shown next; each algorithm-data pair is distinct.
-This simplification is not mandatory, but simpler to explore given that we aim to explore multiple types of bias assessment too.
-Automatically download and run datasets and models with FairBench, which is why we installed the extras installed above.
+Experiment on different algorithms and data with the workflow shown next; each algorithm-data pair is distinct.
+Given that appropriate extras are there, automatically download and run datasets and models with FairBench.
+Or use your own pipelines.
-Alternatively, create predictions with your own workflow and skip this step.

-Datasets are set up as callable methods under `bench` modules; they run provided algorithms in a standardized way.
+Datasets are set up as callable methods under `fairbench.bench` modules; they run provided algorithms in a standardized way.
-Datasets can also run with
-your own models.
-In domains where large models are the norm, like Vision and LLMs, provided algorithms/models are assumed to be already trained.
+In domains where large models are the norm, like Vision and LLMs, algorithms/models are assumed to be already trained.

-Below is an example that runs two classifiers on the `utkface` vision dataset.
-You can aso set up experiments where you pass a torch model as a classifier instead of a string name.
+Below is an example that prepares two classifiers for assessment on the `utkface`computer vision dataset.
+You can aso pass your own torch model instead of a model string name.

 ```python
 import fairbench as fb